-- 10. North Richmond residents should have access to affordable and reliable public transportation with more frequent bus connections to the BART station and bus stops that provide amenities to increase safety and comfort, such as shelters, benches, lighting, and landscaping. - 11.
+- 8. Streets should be made more inviting by repairing and adding sidewalks, increasing street lighting, planting trees, improving parking, and eliminating illegal dumping.
+Public infrastructure, including green infrastructure, should be upgraded and well-maintained, and the design of the built environment should contribute to crime prevention. - 9.
+North Richmond should be a safe place for people of all abilities to walk, bike, and drive.
+Speeding and cut-through traffic should be eliminated, negative impacts from truck traffic should be mitigated, and rail crossings should be separated from roadways. - 10.
+North Richmond residents should have access to affordable and reliable public transportation, with more frequent bus connections to the BART station and bus stops that provide amenities to increase safety and comfort, such as shelters, benches, lighting, and landscaping. - 11.
 North Richmond residents should enjoy easy access to affordable, healthy, and fresh food, including grocery stores, farmers markets, and community gardens. - 12.
-New mixed use and commercial development that works with and benefits residents should be encouraged in North Richmond.
-The local economy should offer diverse employment opportunities that promote social mobility and the self-sufficiency of the community.
+New mixed-use and commercial development that benefits local residents and the community should be encouraged.
+The local economy should offer diverse employment opportunities that promote social mobility and self-sufficiency.